 What is Cybercrime in Jordan

-Cybercrime in Jordan also called computer crime, the use of a computer as an instrument to further illegal ends, is criminal activity that committed via computers either targets or uses a computer, a computer network or a networked device.
-Hacking for the purposes of stealing financial or personal information is possibly one of the most well-known types of cybercrime, Cybercrime is progressing at an incredibly fast pace, with new trends constantly emerging. we will detail about What is Cybercrime lawyer in Jordan , and what he do ? and why you need Cybercrime lawyer in Jordan.
+Cybercrime in Jordan also called computer crime, the use of a computer as an instrument to further illegal ends, is criminal activity that committed via computers either targets or uses a computer, a computer network, or a networked device.
+Hacking for the purposes of stealing financial or personal information is one of the most well-known types of cybercrime, Cybercrime is progressing at an incredibly fast pace, with contemporary trends constantly emerging. we will detail about What is Cybercrime lawyer in Jordan, and what he does? and why you need Cybercrime lawyer in Jordan.

 In Jordan Cybercrime lawyer is the lawyer who practices the defending for the victims of the crimes which commuted via the computers or any electronic means.

-Attorney Sami Alawad is an expert in information systems crime and cybercrime, and also holds a master’s degree in cybercrime.
+Attorney Sami Alawad is an expert in information systems crime and cybercrime and holds a master’s degree in cybercrime.
 He has also defended in hundreds of specialized cyber cases.
 He also has a research paper on protecting databases and has many legal articles on cybersecurity.